 ASA for Primary Prevention

 While low-dose ASA therapy for primary prevention of cardiovascular disease was once commonly recommended, it is now being reconsidered in light of recent evidence.
 Currently 2019 ACC/AHA guidelines on the primary prevention of cardiovascular disease suggest that low-dose ASA (75-100 mg/day) might be considered among selected adults, aged 40-70 years at higher risk of cardiovascular disease and should be avoided in persons >70 years (Arnett et al. 2019).
 This language was modified from the 2014 recommendation, which stated that “the use of aspirin for cardiovascular (including but not specific to stroke) prophylaxis is reasonable for people whose risk is sufficiently high (10-year risk >10%) for the benefits to outweigh the risks associated with treatment.”
 (Meschia et al. 2014).
-(Bibbins-Domingo et al. 2016).
+The U.S. Preventive Services Task Force made age specific recommendations, suggesting that persons aged 50 to 59 years initiate low-dose ASA if their 10-year cardiovascular risk is >10% and the risk of bleeding is not increased.
+For persons aged 60-69 years, the recommendation was for the decision to be a personal one, given a similar 10-year risk, while the authors suggested the evidence is insufficient to make recommendations for person younger than 50 years or older than 69 years (Bibbins-Domingo et al. 2016).
 The 2016 European Guidelines on cardiovascular disease prevention (Piepoli et al. 2016) explicitly state that antiplatelet therapy is not recommended in individuals without cardiovascular disease due to the increased risk of major bleeding, as did older guidelines issued by the Canadian Cardiovascular Society (Bell et al. 2011).This is the first time that recommendations for ASA monotherapy in the context of primary prevention have been issued by the Canadian Stroke Best Practice Recommendations writing group.

 Acetylsalicylic acid increases the risk of major bleeding.
 In a meta-analysis that examined intracranial bleeding outcomes exclusively, Huang et al. (2019) included the results of 13 RCTs (n=134,446) including persons without preexisting symptomatic cardiovascular diseases and compared low-dose ASA (≤100 mg/day, for ≥6 months) vs. placebo, or no treatment and.
 The use of ASA was associated with a significantly increased risk of any intracranial bleeding (RR=1.37, 95% CI, 1.13-1.66; n=8 trials; 2 additional intracranial hemorrhages in 1,000 people).
 In a sensitivity analysis, excluding the results from ASPREE (2018), which included elderly people only (≥70 years), the risk became nonsignificant.
 ASA was not associated with a significantly increased risk of intracerebral hemorrhage or subarachnoid hemorrhage.
 In subgroup analysis, Asians and persons with a BMI <25 taking ASA were at significantly higher risk for intracerebral hemorrhage.
 Another systematic review including the results of 15 trails (Abdelaziz et al. 2019) also reported an increased risk of major bleeding (1.47% vs. 1.02%; RR= 1.50; 95% CI: 1.33 to 1.69), intracranial bleeding including hemorrhagic stroke (0.42% vs. 0.32%; RR= 1.32; 95% CI: 1.12 to 1.55), and major GI bleeding (0.80% vs. 0.54%; RR= 1.52; 95% CI: 1.34 to 1.73).